jessicarush/react-notes/styling.md

   border-radius: 3px;
   background: transparent;

-  // '&' or '&&' refers to the instance of the component &:hover {
+  // '&' is a placeholder for the generated class name &:hover {
     color: white;
   }